Issyanofsky/talker/README.md

 ## folder content:

-    * dev folder is for the developer side.
+    * dev folder - has the developer scripts.
-    * prod folder is the production helm chart for deploying the app "Talker"
+    * prod folder - helm for deploying the app on the production side (k8s).deploy the "Talker" app.